gcontarini/NewO-vault/README.md

 # Tokenized Vault Standard (EIP4626)

-the veNEWO vault as well as the LP staking rewards vault implement EIP4626 https://eips.ethereum.org/EIPS/eip-4626
+the veNEWO vault (veNEWO.sol) as well as the LP staking rewards vault (LpRewards.sol) implement EIP4626

+https://eips.ethereum.org/EIPS/eip-4626

-It didn't make sense to implement some functions - these revert upon calling.
+It didn't make sense to implement all functions - some revert upon calling.

 For example, the transfer function reverts if called because these tokens are meant to be non-transferrable.

-# Forced un-staking after grace period like in Convex

-# Re-locking

 # Comparison to other ve token systems